Thiksha14/Movie_Recommender_System/README.md

 A content-based movie recommendation system built using Python, NLP, and machine learning, which suggests movies similar to the user’s input based on genres, cast, crew, and movie descriptions.

 ## Features
-🔹Content-Based Filtering – Uses movie metadata (overview, genres, cast, crew) for recommendations.
+- Content-Based Filtering – Uses movie metadata (overview, genres, cast, crew) for recommendations.
-🔹TF-IDF Vectorization & Cosine Similarity – Computes similarity between movies.
+- TF-IDF Vectorization & Cosine Similarity – Computes similarity between movies.
-🔹Efficient Preprocessing – Data cleaning, handling missing values, and text vectorization.
+- Efficient Preprocessing – Data cleaning, handling missing values, and text vectorization.

 Tech Stack
-🔹 Python (Pandas, NumPy, Scikit-learn)
+-  Python (Pandas, NumPy, Scikit-learn)
-🔹 Natural Language Processing (TF-IDF, Cosine Similarity) 🔹 Streamlit (for Web UI)
+-  Natural Language Processing (TF-IDF, Cosine Similarity)
+-  Streamlit (for Web UI)
-🔹 TMDb Movie Dataset
+-  TMDb Movie Dataset

 ## How It Works
-🔹 The system processes the dataset of movies to extract relevant features such as genres, descriptions, or keywords.
+-  The system processes the dataset of movies to extract relevant features such as genres, descriptions, or keywords.
-🔹 A similarity matrix is generated using cosine similarity.
+-  A similarity matrix is generated using cosine similarity.
-🔹 Based on the movie selected by the user, the system retrieves and ranks the most similar movies.
+-  Based on the movie selected by the user, the system retrieves and ranks the most similar movies.
-🔹 The top 5 movies are displayed as recommendations.
+-  The top 5 movies are displayed as recommendations.